robomq/robomq.io/docs/MQTT.md

 client.publish(topic, payload=message, qos=1, retain=False)
 ```

-At last, producer will stop loop and disconnect with the [robomq.io](http://www.robomq.io) broker.
+At last, producer will stop loop and disconnect with the <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 ```python
 client.loop_stop()